thefrontside/actions/yarn/README.md

 # Yarn
-This action is to replace the standard `yarn` command so that the workflow will fail if there are any warnings.
+This action is to replace the standard `yarn` command so that the workflow will exit if there are any warnings.

 ## Usage
 ```yaml